sampsyo/bril/brildb/readme.md

 `breakpoint LOCATION [EXPR]`: set a breakpoint at the given location (label or line number) with a condition for when it triggers (default is true)

+`list`: print the instructions of the current function being executed

 ## Breakpoint Condition Syntax

 Breakpoints can be conditioned on arbitrary expressions which are represented as nestable Bril instructions.
 For example, to break at label `foo` when `x < y < z` holds, issue the command: `breakpoint foo (and (lt x y) (lt y z))`.